nprapps/qgis-templates/README.md

 Save your template when you're finished.
 Then add it to the list of default templates to install within this repo's [main Makefile](./Makefile).
-You'll edit this variable at the top of the file:
+You'll edit this variable at the top of the file and add your new template in a space-separated list:

         # Default variables that determine which templates to install and where to install them.
         # TEMPLATES is a space-separated list of template directories you wish to install.
-        TEMPLATES = us-base-template
+        TEMPLATES = us-base-template another-template

 Then, from the root folder of this repository, install your new template by running: